awsdocs/amazon-ecr-user-guide/doc_source/ECR_AWSCLI.md

 **Note**
 The get\-login command is available in the AWS CLI starting with version 1\.9\.15; however, we recommend version 1\.11\.91 or later for recent versions of Docker \(17\.06 or later\)\.
 You can check your AWS CLI version with the aws \-\-version command\.

 1. Run the aws ecr get\-login command\.
 The example below is for the default registry associated with the account making the request\.
 To access other account registries, use the `--registry-ids aws_account_id` option\.
-For more information, see [get\-login](http://docs.aws.amazon.com/cli/latest/reference/ecr/get-login.html) in the *AWS Command Line Interface Reference*\.
+For more information, see [get\-login](http://docs.aws.amazon.com/cli/latest/reference/ecr/get-login.html) in the *AWS CLI Command Reference*\.

    ```
    aws ecr get-login --no-include-email